#435: PyPI Security Transcript

 45:20 In fact, they don't come through an audio form.

-45:26 Sometimes they come through on the artist formerly known as Twitter.
+45:23 Like, you know, on that last episode, sometimes they come through on the artists formerly known as Twitter.

-45:31 But like, you know, Michael, you said that two factor will help you realize you don't seem to realize I'm saying I realize so I don't get this email.
+45:33 You realize, you don't seem to realize, I'm saying I realize, so I don't get this email.

-45:42 You go and they could ask you your name and password and they'll ask for your time based authentication and then they're in.
+45:42 You could go in, they could ask for your username and password, then they'll ask for your time-based authentication.

 45:48 Yes, that's true.

-46:01 I think it's kind of like making the argument that if nothing is perfect, don't do anything else.
+46:00 It's kind of like making the argument that if nothing is perfect, don't do anything at all.

 46:06 That's a fallacy.